unternet-co/unternet.co/docs/web-applets/reference/applet-scope.md

 ### connect

-An `AppletEvent`, which is dispatched when the connection with the parent window is established successfully.
+An `AppletEvent`, which is dispatched when the connection with the client is established successfully.

 #### Properties